Komeran/avina/README.md

 * `!setwelcomemsg` command for admins only to set a welcome message for Avina to send in the channel, the command was used in every time a new user joins the server.

   Usage: `!setwelcomemsg <message>` where `<message>` can be really any text including mentions, emojis and Discord markup formatting.
+* `!nowelcomemsg` command for admins only to tell Avina to stop sending welcome messages in the channel, the command was used in.

+  Usage: `!nowelcomemsg`
 * `!ignore` command for admins only to mark text-channels als "ignored" for Avina, meaning that she will not react to any commands of that channel except the `!ignore` command.
 She will still continue sending welcome messages in that channel if it was set up.
 To unmark an "ignored" channel, simply use the `!ignore` command again.

   Usage: `!ignore`